- Pregnancy Dreams

 Pregnancy Dreams in the Third Trimester

 With the delivery looming near, worrying dreams may again resurface.
-In your sub-conscious mind, you may be worried about a difficult labour and delivery, about the life changes that will soon happen and also for the safety of your child.
-This can result in vivid dreams that can scare you.
+In your subconscious mind, you may be worried about difficult labour and delivery, about the life changes that will soon happen and also for the safety of your child.
+These can result in vivid dreams that can scare you.

 Your dreams of unfortunate incidents in life and unhappy situations simply reflect the apprehensions in your mind.
 The anticipation of seeing your child for the first time and knowing its sex can also result in dreams where you see such interpretations for the better or worse.